OrchardCMS/OrchardDoc/docs/Documentation/Themes-includes.markdown

         %></div>
     </div>

+!!! note
-> **Note**: in this example, some contents are inlined but in a real template those would really be in partial views.
+    in this example, some contents are inlined but in a real template those would really be in partial views.
     In this example, the calls to `Html.Zone` declare zones on the page where components will be able to inject contents and widgets.

 For the header and footer zones, calls to `AddRenderPartial` will try to find a partial view with the same name (without its extension) as the zone (first in the theme, then in the top views) and will include it if it's found.